rishabhprasad/Corellians/Milestone 2/README.md

 ### Sitemaps

-We have noted down the current sitemap, which is both quite lengthy (number of pages) and deep (number of subpages).
-We have came up with three different sitemap proposals, which can be found in the  [Sitemap & Lo-Fi Diagrams](https://github.com/rishabhprasad/Corellians/tree/main/Milestone%202/Sitemap%20%26%20Lo-Fi%20Diagrams) folder.
+We have noted down the sitemap of the current website, which is both quite complex and deep.
+Therefore, navigation is not currently intuitive.
+We have came up with three different sitemap proposals to fix these concerns, which can be found in the  [Sitemap & Lo-Fi Diagrams](https://github.com/rishabhprasad/Corellians/tree/main/Milestone%202/Sitemap%20%26%20Lo-Fi%20Diagrams) folder.
+Eacg Sitemap is accompanied by Lo-Fi diagrams which provide further insight its structure.
+Each proposal can be found in their individual directories.

 + [Click here to view the Sitemap of the current IABC Regina navigation](https://github.com/rishabhprasad/Corellians/blob/main/Milestone%202/Sitemap%20%26%20Lo-Fi%20Diagrams/Current%20Website%20Sitemap.png)